Context News

-Thomson Reuters Foundation News, formerly known as Alertnet, is a worldwide news service that provides free access to smaller media outlets and non-governmental organizations around the world.
-It operates under the auspices of the Thomson Reuters Foundation, which is the charitable arm of Thomson Reuters.
+Context News, formerly known as Thomson Reuters Foundation News and AlertNet, was a worldwide free news service that that provided in-depth reporting and multimedia content.
+It contextualised how critical issues and events affected ordinary people, society and the environment.
+It operated under the Thomson Reuters Foundation, which is the charitable arm of Thomson Reuters.

-The global editorial team consists of more than 45 journalists and 150 freelancers, who cover under-reported stories that revolve around aid, development, women's rights, human trafficking, property rights, climate change, and resilience.
+The global editorial team consisted of more than 45 journalists and 150 freelancers, who covered under-reported stories that revolved around climate change, inclusive economies, and technology’s impact on society.